On the Trail of Essential Oils with Homeopharma

 Homeopharma Institutes throughout Madagascar

-In addition to the three Green Clubs there are about 40 Homeopharma institutes located throughout Madagascar.
+There are about 40 Homeopharma institutes located throughout Madagascar.
 For those travelling around the country, ask for a Homeopharma institute near your hotel.
 There is even a Homeopharma shop at Ivato International Airport giving travellers a first and last opportunity to stock up Homeopharma's products.
 Most of the institutes around the country offer massages with essential oils and at reasonable prices, allowing you to relax while enjoying nature's benefits.